immersive-web/webxr-ar-module/explainer.md

 A new `XRFrame` is created for each batch of `requestAnimationFrame()` callbacks or for certain events that are associated with tracking data. `XRFrame` objects act as snapshots of the state of the XR device and all associated inputs.
 The state may represent historical data, current sensor readings, or a future projection.
 Due to it's time-sensitive nature, an `XRFrame` is only valid during the execution of the callback that it is passed into, and once control is returned to the browser any active `XRFrame` objects are marked as inactive.
 Calling any method of an inactive `XRFrame` will throw an [`InvalidStateError`](https://heycam.github.io/webidl/#invalidstateerror).

-The `XRFrame` also makes a copy of the  `XRSession`'s `renderState`, such as `depthNear/Far` values and the `baseLayer`, at the time the first `requestAnimationFrame()` call in the current batch was made.
+The `XRFrame` also makes a copy of the  `XRSession`'s `renderState`, such as `depthNear/Far` values and the `baseLayer`, just prior to the `requestAnimationFrame()` callbacks in the current batch being called.
 This captured `renderState` is what will be used when computing view information like projection matrices and when the frame is being composited by the XR hardware.
-Any subsequent calls the developer makes to `updateRenderState()` will not be applied until the the next `XRFrame` is created.
+Any subsequent calls the developer makes to `updateRenderState()` will not be applied until the next `XRFrame`'s callbacks are processed.

 The timestamp provided is acquired using identical logic to the [processing of `window.requestAnimationFrame()` callbacks](https://html.spec.whatwg.org/multipage/imagebitmap-and-animations.html#run-the-animation-frame-callbacks).
 This means that the timestamp is a `DOMHighResTimeStamp` set to the current time when the frame's callbacks begin processing.
 Multiple callbacks in a single frame will receive the same timestamp, even though time has elapsed during the processing of previous callbacks.
 In the future if additional, XR-specific timing information is identified that the API should provide it is recommended that it be via the `XRFrame` object.